Limestone in Washington County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in these topic lists: Exploration • Settlements & Settlers • War, Texas Independence.
 A significant historical month for this entry is August 1890.

 Location.
 36° 12.346′ N, 82° 39.552′ W. Marker is in Limestone, Tennessee, in Washington County.
-Marker is on Musket Lane, on the right when traveling south.
+It is on Musket Lane, on the right when traveling south.
 Marker is on the grounds of the Davy Crockett Birthplace State Park.
 Touch for map.
 Marker is at or near this postal address: 1245 Davy Crockett Park Road, Limestone TN 37681, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Welcome to Davy Crockett Birthplace State Park (within shouting distance of this marker); A Summary of the Life of Davy Crockett (within shouting distance of this marker); The Real Likeness of David Crockett (within shouting distance of this marker); Crockett’s Tennessee Westward Movement (within shouting distance of this marker); Crockett (within shouting distance of this marker); Unionist Stronghold (approx. ¼ mile away); Eye-Witness to a Near Tragedy (approx. 0.3 miles away); Edward Chalmers Huffaker (approx. 1.7 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Welcome to Davy Crockett Birthplace State Park (within shouting distance of this marker); A Summary of the Life of Davy Crockett (within shouting distance of this marker); The Real Likeness of David Crockett (within shouting distance of this marker); Crockett’s Tennessee Westward Movement (within shouting distance of this marker); Crockett (within shouting distance of this marker); Unionist Stronghold (approx. ¼ mile away); Eye-Witness to a Near Tragedy (approx. 0.3 miles away); Edward Chalmers Huffaker (approx. 1.7 miles away).
 Touch for a list and map of all markers in Limestone.

 Also see . . .

-Photographed By Allen C. Browne, February 16, 2015
+Photographed by Allen C. Browne, February 16, 2015

 7. Davy Crockett